-1.5 Although the Government's intention is for local people to be involved in decisions within their area, only a Neighbourhood Plan that meets each of a set of basic conditions can be put to a referendum and be made.
-The basic conditions are set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood plans by section 38A of the Planning and Compulsory Purchase Act 2004. the Localism Act_sets out some important guidelines.
-One of the basic conditionsese is that all Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan (the

-Broxtowe Aligned Core Strategy 2014 and Part 2 Local Plan 2019). planning policy.
-[X6]

-That is, Neighbourhood Plans must be in line with the National Planning Policy Framework (2019) [i] (the NPPF) and local policy, in particular Broxtowe Borough Council's Local Plan Part 2The Local Plan has allocated between 1,000 and 1,300 new homes to be provided in our Area by 2028.
+- 1.5 Although the Government's intention is for local people to be involved in decisions within their area, only a Neighbourhood Plan that meets each of a set of basic conditions can be put to a referendum and be made.
+The basic conditions are set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood plans by section 38A of the Planning and Compulsory Purchase Act 2004.
+One of the basic conditions is that all Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan (the Broxtowe Aligned Core Strategy 2014 and Part 2 Local Plan 2019). - 1.6 The Local Plan has allocated between 1,000 and 1,300 new homes to be provided in our Area by 2028.
 Relevant strategic Part 2 Local Plan policies include Policy 3.1 (Chetwynd Barracks) and Policy 3.2 (Toton Strategic Location for Growth).
-These policies set out the key requirements for the strategic allocations at these sites. - [X7]

-- 1.6 The Localism Act allows the Plan to provide more than this number of houses and amount of employment land, but it does not allow the Plan to provide for fewer.
-[X8] - 1.7 The Plan gives local people the power to decide where new housing and employment should be situated, and how other changes should take place.

-Broxtowe Borough Council's Part 2 Local Plan required the preparation of a Strategic Masterplan to set out a long-term overarching framework to ensure that a comprehensive and cohesive approach is taken to development across the Toton and Chetwynd Barracks sites.

-The Toton and Chetwynd Barracks Strategic Masterplan Supplementary Planning Document (SPD) will be used by Broxtowe Borough Council to guide planning application decisions within the masterplan area, providing more detail to the Local Plan and Neighbourhood Plan which together form the Development Plan for the Area.

-The Neighbourhood Forum helped to develop the SPD and prepared extensive representations which assisted the Borough Council in improving the document.

-Broxtowe Borough Council adopted the Toton and Chetwynd Barracks Strategic Masterplan

-Supplementary Planning Document (SPD) on 7th
+These policies set out the key requirements for the strategic allocations at these sites. - 1.7 The Neighbourhood Plan gives local people the power to decide where new housing and employment should be situated, and how other changes should take place. - 1.8 Broxtowe Borough Council's Part 2 Local Plan required the preparation of a Strategic Masterplan to set out a long-term overarching framework to ensure that a comprehensive and cohesive approach is taken to development across the Toton and Chetwynd Barracks sites. - 1.9 The Toton and Chetwynd Barracks Strategic Masterplan Supplementary Planning Document (SPD) [I] will be used by Broxtowe Borough Council to guide planning application decisions within the masterplan area, providing more detail to the Local Plan and Neighbourhood Plan which together form the Development Plan for the Area. - 1.10 The Neighbourhood Forum helped to develop the SPD and prepared extensive representations which assisted the Borough Council in improving the document. - 1.11 Broxtowe Borough Council adopted the Toton and Chetwynd Barracks Strategic Masterplan Supplementary Planning Document (SPD) on 7th F ebruary 2023.

-February 2023.
-[X9]